Trent-Farley/Stopwatch/README.md

 # A stopwatch app built to be my first app released on the play store.
 # Check out the app [here](https://play.google.com/store/apps/details?id=com.goodtohearnews)

-## If you would like to buil this for yourself, run:
+## If you would like to build this for yourself, run:
 ### ` npm install `

 ## and then just: